-Osseointegration is a vital part of any successful dental implant treatment, and it is a term you will frequently hear during your consultations with Dr. Leonard Umanoff.
+Osseointegration is a vital part of any successful dental implant treatment, and it is a term you will frequently hear during your consultations with the dental implant specialist in Brooklyn Dr. Leonard Umanoff.

 Once your implant post is inserted surgically into your jaw, it requires several months to osseointegrate or heal.
 Usually, an implant post needs between three and six months for osseointegration.